yaizamatesanz/B-Movie_Bazaar/README.md

 ## ❤️ Personal Note
 This project is not only a reflection of my technical skills but also of my creativity.
 By choosing a theme like B-movies, I wanted to show that learning can be fun and meaningful.

 Thank you for taking the time to review my work!
 I hope you enjoy it as much as I did while developing it. 💡

+🌟 **Let’s connect!
+Check out my [LinkedIn profile](https://www.linkedin.com/in/yaiza-matesanz-aviles)** for more about me and my work.